-- 1. To understand the preparation and development of herbal formulation; Describe herbs or natural origin drugs as raw materials for preparation of cosmetics, excipients, conventional herbal formulation and novel dosage forms like phytosomes. - 2.
-Explain method for identification and authentication of herbal drugs; To be familiar with the modern extraction techniques, characterization and identification of the herbal drugs and phytoconstituents. - 3.
-To carryout isolation and identification of phytoconstituents; The pharmaceutical legislations and their implications in the development and marketing. - 4.
-Acquire an understanding of the importance of plants in tribal lives; Describe rules and regulation for assessment of herbal drugs, patenting of natural products and manufacture of herbal formulations based on traditional medicinal systems.
+- 1. To understand the preparation and development of herbal formulation. - 2.
+Describe about herbs or natural origin drugs as raw materials for preparation of cosmetics, excipients, conventional herbal formulation and novel dosage forms like phytosomes. - 3.
+Explain method for identification and authentication of herbal drugs. - 4.
+To be familiar with the modern extraction techniques, characterization and identification of the herbal drugs and phytoconstituents.